 But at the first light of dawn, the stone to the entrance of the lions den was removed and Daniel was found without harm and saved because of his trust in God.

-When Joseph’s brothers learned how Joseph could possibly reign through confirmation of his dreams, they were provoked with insatiable jealousy, and they threw him in a pit.
+When Joseph’s brothers learned how Joseph could possibly reign through confirmation of his dreams, they were provoked with insatiable jealousy, and they threw him into a pit.
 Instead of killing Joseph they sold him into Egyptian slavery.
 His fate was sealed.
 It would be impossible for him to escape.
 But when the time came, God called him out of slavery and prison to reign in Egypt.
 This brought about Israel’s salvation during the great famine.
 God highly exalted him and at the right hand of Pharaoh he received God’s authority and all of Egypt and his brothers bowed before him as revealed in his dreams.

 In a similar way, Jesus allowed His betrayal, and suffered the consequences of the sin of the world.
 The proclamation above His cross read; King of the Jews.
 And when some tried to change what Pontius Pilate had written, he said, “what I have written, I have written”.
-They removed him from the cross, placing his limp and motionless body in a tomb sealed by a stone with the irrevocable Roman decree.
-But when it was time, the seals were broken and with the power of a mighty angel, the stone rolled away.
+They removed him from the cross, placing his limp and motionless body in a tomb, sealed by a stone with the irrevocable Roman decree.
+But when it was time, the seal was broken and with the power of a mighty angel, the stone rolled away.
 The Son of God came forth, resurrected, providing the way of escape from God’s wrath and judgment for all mankind.
 (John 19:21-22, Matthew 27:66)

 The Holy Spirit’s Seal